pragma-/Plang/README.md

     > fn add(a, b) Number(a) + Number(b); add(3, "4")
      7

-On the other hand, if you desire explicit type checking on the parameters you can add type-specifiers before each parameter identifier:
+On the other hand, if you desire explicit type checking on the parameters you can add a type annotation before each parameter identifier:

     > fn add(Number a, Number b) a + b; print(type(add));
       Function (Number, Number) -> Any